-While Amazon takes care of customer supports, complaints, and returns & refunds (and you’re going to have a lot of them!), you can participate in building good customer relations with your customers as well.
+While Amazon takes care of customer support, complaints, and returns & refunds (and you’re going to have a lot of them!), you can participate in building good customer relations with your customers as well.
 There is one simple thing you can do to take care of your customers.
-As mentioned previously, ratings and reviews are an important factor for the A9 algorithm and product listing ranking.
-So while Amazon does all the hard works dealing with customer complaints, you can directly reply to their reviews and comments on your product listings and answer their questions over there.
+As mentioned previously, ratings & reviews are important factors for the A9 algorithm and product listing ranking.
+So while Amazon does all the hard work dealing with customer complaints, you can directly reply to their reviews and comments on your product listings and answer their questions over there.

 That’s it!
 Amazon FBA business is done, FINALLY!
 This is, without doubt, one of the best ideas you can turn into a business and make a fortune.
 It is certainly the hardest too.
 From the moment you start looking for a product to sell to the moment you make your first sale, it could take around 3 to 6 months.

-After a year, if you try hard and do everything right, you can actually quit your regular 9-5 become a full-time FBA seller.
-But till then, you have to work as hard as you can, learn everything about such businesses, looking for new marketing strategies, and find new products to sell fast.
+After a year, if you try hard and do everything right, you can quit your regular 9-5 and become a full-time FBA seller.
+But till then, you have to work as hard as you can, learn everything about such businesses, look for new marketing strategies, and find new products to sell fast.

 2. Start a Dropshipping e-Commerce Store